-Vanilla, citrus, and warm spices make this mulled wine a treat for the senses!
+Vanilla, citrus, and warm spices make this hot mulled wine recipe a treat for the senses!

 One of my very favorite things about my life as a food blogger is how I get to celebrate the holiday season beginning in about September.
 I’ve always been a bit Christmas-obsessed, and now I find myself working on cold-weather an holiday recipes before summer is even over!

 We’re finally getting some crisp October weather here in the Pacific Northwest, which means it’s about darn time for some hot mulled wine.